-- With the approval of their Dean, the appropriate hiring authority for the department interested in pursuing an opportunity hire must submit a proposal to the Vice President of Multicultural Affairs and Community Engagement.
+- With the approval of their Dean, the appropriate hiring authority for the department interested in pursuing an opportunity hire must submit a proposal to the Director of Equity and Inclusion.
 The proposal should include a description of how the potential hire belongs to a group that is underrepresented in the department/unit, ways in which this hire will advance the university's strategic plan as well as strategic goals and needs within the department, and a plan for covering the expenses related to hiring this additional position on a permanent basis.
 The proposal should also include a letter outlining the departmental support for the hire and the vitae/resume of the candidate.
-The Vice President will review the documents and forward a recommendation to the Provost regarding the hire.
+The director will review the documents and forward a recommendation to the Provost regarding the hire.
 The Provost provides the final approval in this process.

 If the position to be filled is new, the process of filling it begins with the creation of a job description that clearly defines the duties and responsibilities of the position as well as the skills and abilities needed to fulfill the responsibilities.
 This should be done using the University's Position Description Form.